-The Wisconsin State Crime Laboratory Bureau (WSCLB) was established on August 8, 1947 when Chapter 165 of the Wisconsin Statutes was approved and published.
+The WSCL was established on August 8, 1947 after Chapter 165 of the Wisconsin State Statutes was approved and published.
 The first Laboratory Superintendent, Charles M. Wilson, was hired to establish a laboratory in the Capitol Building in Madison.
-Shortly thereafter, the Madison Laboratory was relocated.
-A second full-service laboratory was opened in 1974 in New Berlin to serve the eight county Milwaukee metropolitan areas.
-And finally, in 1991, the Madison service area was reorganized further with the development of the limited services laboratory in Wausau to provide service to the forty northern counties of Wisconsin.
-Today the WSCLB employs approximately 160 management, forensic scientists, and technicians and supports 72 counties.
+Shortly thereafter, the Madison Laboratory was relocated to the University of Wisconsin Madison campus and finally to University Avenue.
+Subsequently, a second full-service laboratory was opened in 1974 in New Berlin to serve the eight county Milwaukee metropolitan areas.
+In 1991, a third laboratory was opened with limited services in Wausau to provide service to the forty northern counties of Wisconsin.
+Despite it’s humble beginnings, today the WSCL employs approximately over 180 forensic scientists, laboratory technicians, and management, is composed of four distinct bureaus and provides forensic testing for all in Wisconsin’s 72 counties.